TurboTux/CEA-INPE/README.md

 Back to today
 ---
-The current version of CEA uses a Java applet to create a graphical interface to use the FORTRAN code (which is a batch-program style) to run, but it doesn't have has no restrictions and field validations, and with that need was born CEA-INPE.
+The current version of CEA uses a Java applet to create a graphical interface to use the FORTRAN code (which is a batch-program style) to run, but it has no restrictions and field validations, and with that need was born CEA-INPE.

 CEA-INPE is a brend-new graphical user interface to use use CEA-NASA's core program.